bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 The [NERDTree Git Plugin](https://github.com/Xuyuanp/nerdtree-git-plugin) adds **git** status indicators in the *NERDTree* window.

-The visual information provided by this plugin is genuinely useful.
+I find the visual information provided by this plugin to be genuinely useful.

 vim-grepper
 -----------